shivaspk/astar-final-assessment/README.md

 # astar-final-assessment
-This is pre requites for Final Assessment
+This is prerequisite for Final Assessment